ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-07-CAD_Tutorial_-_Construction_Lines,_Patterns,_Trim_&_Extend-_Education_Chapter_1_Lesson_7.md

 ---

-A) They appear thicker than regular lines
+A) They appear with arrows at the ends

-B) They appear as dotted lines
+B) They appear in different colors

-C) They appear in different colors
+C) They appear thicker than regular lines

-D) They appear with arrows at the ends
+D) They appear as dotted lines

 ---

-They appear as dotted lines
+D) They appear as dotted lines

 ///